 In April, just before the Hall opened again, we were finally able to undertake the work to modernise and upgrade the toilet area.
 We now have 4 toilet cubicles including a separate accessible toilet.
 We have also created some dedicated storage space for tables and chairs.

-The final stage of renovations will focus on upgrading the Kitchen and sprucing up the Main Hall.
+The final stage of renovations will focus on upgrading the Kitchen.

 The photos below show some of the improvements to date.
 You are very welcome to visit the Village Hall and take a look for yourself.